kpchoy/Study-Guide-Notes-/algorithms-data-structures/recursion.md

 - Describe direct and indirect recursion
   - direct recursion - method invokes itself
   - indirect recursion - method invokes another method

+- What is tail call recursion?
+Why is it helpful, if at all?
+  - tail recursive when recursive call is last thing executed by function

+- Discuss advantages/disadvantages of recursion
+  - dis - recursion is slower, takes up more of the stack
+  - adv - tree traversal

+- How is memory allocated during recursive function calls?
+  - memory allocated on the stack, each recursive call pushes stack frame onto stack, once base case is hit stack frames are popped off the stack